Disney Hotstar India streaming app

-There is an Indian online streaming service, Hotstar, which is owned by Disney via its subsidiary, Disney Star.
-It started in 2015 and was launched by Star India.
-It became one of the most popular platforms for viewing live TV, movies, and sports.
-Once again, Hotstar has come to the limelight by streaming very important cricket events like the Indian Premier League (IPL), along with everything else, like football, hockey, etc.
+Disney Hotstar is an Indian online streaming service owned by Disney through its subsidiary, Disney Star.
+Originally launched in 2015 by Star India, Disney Hotstar quickly rose to become one of the most popular platforms for watching live TV, blockbuster movies, and major sports events.
+Once again, Disney Hotstar has captured viewers’ attention by streaming major cricket tournaments like the Indian Premier League (IPL), along with other sports such as football and hockey.

 Hotstar, in 2020, got itself rebranded as Disney+ Hotstar in the Indian subcontinent: This followed the acquisition of the company by Disney from 21st Century Fox (the owner of Star India).
 It will henceforth carry all Disney+ content, including those from Marvel, Star Wars, Pixar, and National Geographic.